-For many learners, the ability to complete activities on multiple screens is a prerequisite for their choosing a CME program.
-However, creating a CME mobile friendly LMS is a complicated exercise that requires a team of web developers with expertise in instructional design.
+For many learners, the ability to complete activities on multiple screens is a prerequisite to choosing a CME program.
+However, creating a CME mobile-friendly LMS is a complicated exercise that requires a team of web developers with expertise in instructional design.
 Not surprisingly, many organizations simply don’t have the time or resources to staff a mobile web development team in-house.
-If you’re a CE facing the challenge of balancing content management and website usability, we want to show you a few simple ways to make a CME mobile friendly website.
+If you’re a CE coordinator facing the challenge of balancing content management and website usability, we want to show you a few simple ways to make a CME mobile-friendly website.

 First, let’s define our terms.

 “Responsive” is a term that web designers use to describe a mobile-friendly website.
-This type of site “responds” to the capabilities of the browser and device that it is shown on and adjusts the page content accordingly.
-Regardless of the browser or type of device that your members use to reach your website, if it’s responsive, they’ll find a display that has been tailored to give them the best possible viewing experience.
+This type of site “responds” to the capabilities of the browser and device that it is displayed on and adjusts the page content accordingly.
+Regardless of the browser or type of device that your members use to reach your website, if it’s responsive, they will find a display that has been tailored to give them the best possible viewing experience.

 Pulling that off will require you to find a designer who understands the complex codebases used by modern browsers and mobile devices.
 They will also have to create a website that displays correctly on various generations of different mobile devices—for example, the iPhone 7 and the iPhone 10.
 It also needs to be touch-friendly—meaning that the website works as well with touch-screens as it does regular keypads.

-If you aren’t using a website design that was developed by a company such as EthosCE—one that specializes in medical association and CME websites—you’ll have to manage this in-house.
-Your biggest challenge, however, will be making sure that easy access to your educational content remains the focus of a streamlined, CME mobile friendly website.
+If you aren’t using a website design that was developed by a company such as EthosCE—one that specializes in medical associations and CME websites—you’ll have to manage this in-house.
+Your biggest challenge, however, will be making sure that easy access to your educational content remains the focus of a streamlined, CME mobile-friendly website.

 The Challenges of Balancing Content Management and UI Usability

-As CME provider, you’ll know that the quality of your LMS will either enhance or diminish the impact of your educational programming.
+As a CME provider, you’ll know that the quality of your LMS will either enhance or diminish the impact of your educational programming.
 That’s because a website that is difficult to access or to view on different devices interrupts your members’ CME experience.
-They’ll have less time (and perhaps patience) to participate in activities if they’re met with a usability roadblock before they’ve even started.
+They’ll have less time (and, perhaps, patience) to participate in activities if they’re met with a usability roadblock before they’ve even started.